Skip to content

 CONTEXT & PLACE

 City College Plymouth is at the heart of its community and offers high quality provision developed to meet its unique and diverse needs.
-It operates from three locations across the city, with the majority of provision based at the main Kings Road site, with pre-employment programmes run from our Breakwater Centre and higher education marine provision run out of the Centre for Higher Technical Innovation & Maritime Skills at the heart of the Ocean’s Gate Marine Enterprise location.
+It operates from three locations across the city, with the majority of provision based at the Kings Road site, with marine carpentry and additional construction programmes run from our Picquet location and HE marine provision run out of the Centre for Higher Technical Innovation & Maritime Skills at the heart of the Oceansgate Marine Enterprise location.

 Exploring Plymouth's Distinctive Benefits